 Marginalised, raped, battered, killed, maimed in alarming numbers.
 Still.

-TNP I think woman tend to think first in terms of rules, whereas men tend to think first in terms of reason.
+Sweet and Lovely I think woman tend to think first in terms of rules, whereas men tend to think first in terms of reason.
 The result being that woman are very good at quickly internalising rules and therefore learning fast in an institutional context, whereas men tend to be more "rebellious" to the rules.

 Unconsciously we all know this, and this is why woman can be so rapidly promoted to middle management types position.
 But men tend to make it to the very top because minds of reason are what make the rules in the first place.
 Ultimately it is and always will be a man's world.
 The masculine mind always sits at the executive.